You may also like

 Tripoli’s government began to pay wages to functionaries and to run the state’s affairs.
 Tripoli’s prime minister al-Hassi condemned HoR speaker Salah Issa’s call for foreign intervention.
-In November, the Constitutional Court cancelled results of the June election and dissolved the HoR.
+In November, the Constitutional Court cancelled the results of the June election and dissolved the HoR.
 The court was perceived as one of the last neutral institutions of the country, but, because of its location in Tripoli and the anarchy prevailing in Libya, the decision went uncontested.

-But divisions were emerging inside Libya Dawn as well, especially among its Islamists, split between the Muslim Brotherhood, al-Qaeda and IS, but also between them and the less ideological and more economically motivated Misrata elite.
-Their international allies, moreover, were reaching out increasingly to their enemies: Qatar, Turkey and Sudan are consulting with the politicians from Tobruk regarding a peaceful issue to the conflict.
+But divisions were emerging inside Libya Dawn as well, especially among its Islamists, split between the Muslim Brotherhood, al-Qaeda, and IS, but also between them and the less ideological and more economically motivated Misrata elite.
+Their international allies, moreover, were reaching out increasingly to their enemies: Qatar, Turkey, and Sudan are consulting with the politicians from Tobruk regarding a peaceful issue to the conflict.

 Tobruk leaders paid several visits to Cairo, stressing military and intelligence cooperation.
-This has spurred anti-Egyptian reaction from Libya Dawn, including, harassment, assassinations, and kidnappings.
+This has spurred anti-Egyptian reactions from Libya Dawn, including, harassment, assassinations, and kidnappings.
 The assistance of the United Arab Emirates (UAE) to Haftar continued to grow and was revealed on at least two occasions: a ferry loaded with military pickup trucks was exposed in December, and a cargo plane carrying weapons was later hijacked by Libya Dawn.

-Egypt, the UAE, Saudi Arabia and Algeria coordinate and agree on intelligence and political affairs in Libya; their Tripoli embassies have been attacked in recent months by suspected affiliates of Libya Dawn.
+Egypt, the UAE, Saudi Arabia, and Algeria coordinate and agree on intelligence and political affairs in Libya; their Tripoli embassies have been attacked in recent months by suspected affiliates of Libya Dawn.